Situationally-aware Path Planning Exploiting 3D Scene Graphs: Methodology

 \subsection{Replanning}

-Since the environment setup is performed only once per map, changes in the environment or mismatches between the semantic graph and the actual mesh traversability can render a previously generated path infeasible.
-Such cases may arise due to newly closed doorways or unforeseen obstructions.
-To address this, \spath first updates the environment representation and reconstructs the semantic graph, assigning infinite edge weights to connections involving blocked nodes.
-Additionally, edges corresponding to already planned portions of the path are updated with reduced weights (using a multiplicative factor less than 1), thereby encouraging their reuse during subsequent replanning.
-Semantic planning is then re-executed, starting from the node on the original path closest to the detected blockage.
-Previously solved subproblems are retrieved from memory to prevent redundant computation, and only the updated portions of the path are replanned during the geometric planning, thereby reducing replanning time.
-Finally, the newly computed and cached path segments are concatenated to form the final path.
+Changes are monitored at both the semantic and geometric levels.
+When the semantic graph is affected, for example, due to closed doorways or newly introduced obstructions, or when the geometric planner fails to compute a feasible path, our efficient replanning mechanism is invoked.
+In such cases, S-Path reconstructs the semantic graph, assigning infinite edge weights to affected edges or edges connected to inaccessible nodes.
+Then, edges corresponding to already planned portions of the path are updated with reduced weights (scaling by a factor less than 1), encouraging their reuse during subsequent replanning.
+Semantic planning is then re-executed and previously solved subproblems are retrieved from memory to prevent redundant computation.
+Only the updated portions of the semantic path are considered during geometric planning, thereby reducing replanning time.

+Finally, the newly computed and cached path segments are joined to form the final path.